Find out the best concealed carry revolvers that are more than ready to cover your six.

 The handgun tips the scales at 25 ounces, tending toward the heavier end of carry pieces, but not bad for a single-piece, stainless-steel frame revolver.
-But that weight pays off when the gun is fired, taming the snappy magnum’s recoil, doubly so with the revolver’s meaty rubberized grips.
+That weight pays off when the gun is fired, taming the snappy magnum’s recoil, doubly so with the revolver’s meaty rubberized grips.

 Ruger has configured this SP101 for going undercover by including a spurless hammer (the model is also available with a spur) and by rounding every conceivable snag point — including the front sight.
-Furthermore, its 2.25-inch barrel and 7.20-inch overall length makes the double-action a breeze to keep under wraps.
-Of course, common to any gun that focuses on concealability, there are tradeoffs.
+Furthermore, its 2.25-inch barrel and 7.20-inch overall length make the double-action a breeze to keep under wraps.
+Of course, common with any gun that focuses on concealability, there are tradeoffs.
 In this case, the barrel length will not allow the .357 Magnum to come close to its full ballistic potential.
 With that said, it will still send a load of fury down range.
-MSRP: $719
+MSRP: $919

 Charter Arms Bulldog DAO

 The 2.5-inch barreled revolver has been around for a spell, first introduced in the early 1970s, and has only gotten better with time.
 This includes some much-needed tweaks to the original design, such as making the front sight integral to the barrel and expanding the selection of models to keep up with prevailing concealed-carry trends.

 The DAO is one such example.
 A clipped spur isn’t absolutely essential for concealed carry revolvers, but it does up the odds of a clean draw each time the gun is unholstered.
 Not to mention, it makes the revolver more comfortable to carry.